23 Tasty (and Practical) Gifts for Your Favorite Foodies

 Quince

 Cloth napkins are an aesthetically pleasing and eco-friendly gift with thoroughly practical applications.
-This set sold by one of our favorite retailers is a standout: Reviewers say they’re thick, high-quality, and gorgeous, making them an easy pick for the host with the most or the eco-conscious chef.
+This set, sold by one of our favorite retailers, is a standout: Reviewers say these napkins are thick, high-quality, and gorgeous, making them an easy pick for the host with the most or the environmentally conscious chef.

 $70 at Quince